 duration: 3 - 6 hours

 Every barn has some rules on how to approach and treat the horses.
-We have our own way, and we are requiring for all our first time riders to follow our rules, to partner up with your assigned horse.
-A guide will instruct/ educate you at first on the ground/ and in the saddle, while presenting you with a detailed set of riding cues, before you mount.
+We have our own way, and we require all our first-time riders to follow our rules to partner up with your assigned horse.
+A guide will instruct/ educate you at first on the ground/ and in the saddle while presenting you with a detailed set of riding cues before you mount.
 All riders will work the horses short on the ground, to prepare a bond, before we allow them to mount.
-After you mount all riders practice the walk, trot, backing up, as well as rain cues, riding around cones and barrels!
-This process will take half an hour of your time, but more importantly it allows riders to team up with the horses, and the horses with the riders.
+After you sit in the saddle all riders, practice the walk, trot, backing up, as well as rain cues, riding around cones and barrels!
+This process will take half an hour of your time, but more importantly, it allows riders to team up with the horses, and the horses with the riders.